frnsys/geiger/README.md

 (note: the following isn't quite ready)

-It's recommended that you also run the `Doc2Vec` process:
+It's recommended that you also run the `w2v.py` process:

-    $ python doc2vec.py
+    $ python w2v.py

-The Doc2Vec model I'm using is huge and takes a really long time to load.
-The `doc2vec.py` script will run it as an independent process with a listener.
+The Word2Vec model is quite big and takes some time to load.
+The `w2v.py` script will run it as an independent process with a listener, which the `semsim` strategy interfaces with.

 ## Method